February 03, 2020 / Business

 undefined

-A media kit should have all the items that a writer or editor might need to feature you and your work in an article or photo spread.
+A press kit should have all the items that a writer or editor might need to feature you and your work in an article or photo spread.
 But, it is important not to inundate them with too many files that they would have to sift through to get what they want.
 Here are the key components of a solid kit.
 Include each item as a separate file and keep text files to one page or less.
 Also, include a single consolidated PDF of all this information in one file.

 1. Business Overview – One paragraph describing your product line materials collections, location, and business profile